deletedcu/angular-demo/lectures/day-3/angular-packages.md

 ### RxJS

-`rxjs`: A polyfill for the [observables specification](https://github.com/tc39/proposal-observable) currently before the TC39 committee that determines standards for the JavaScript language.
+`rxjs`: A polyfill for the [Observables specification](https://github.com/tc39/proposal-observable) currently before the TC39 committee that determines standards for the JavaScript language.
 You can pick a preferred version of RxJS (within a compatible version range) without waiting for Angular updates.

 ### Zone JS

-`zone.js`: A polyfill for the [zone specification](https://gist.github.com/mhevery/63fdcdf7c65886051d55) currently before the TC39 committee that determines standards for the JavaScript language.
+`zone.js`: A polyfill for the [Zone specification](https://gist.github.com/mhevery/63fdcdf7c65886051d55) currently before the TC39 committee that determines standards for the JavaScript language.
 You can pick a preferred version of `zone.js` to use (within a compatible version range) without waiting for Angular updates.

 ## Helper Libraries